 The Embrace Autism Test provided me with valuable insights into Saar’s autism.
 It also helped me embrace the unique aspects of Saar’s personality.
 I realized that understanding Saar’s autism was not about finding a ‘cure’ or a ‘fix.’
 It was about appreciating his unique way of experiencing the world.

 Our journey with the Embrace Autism Test is a testament to the power of understanding and embracing autism.
-It’s a story of a mother’s love, a child’s resilience, and the tools that can help illuminate the path of living with autism.
+It’s a story of a mother’s love.
+It is a child’s resilience.
+It’s about the tools that can help illuminate the path of living with autism.